(Last updated on 1 April 2022)

 What are the quarantine rules for unvaccinated children?

-Children under 12 who are not vaccinated and accompanying fully vaccinated travellers coming from Group B and C countries may go home to complete their quarantine after their guardians finish their own mandatory hotel quarantine.
+Unvaccinated children under 12 accompanying fully vaccinated travellers may go home to complete their quarantine after their guardians finish their own mandatory hotel quarantine.

 What does it mean to ‘self-monitor’?